amandajuhl95/week44/README.md

 * To see the solution for the first part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/ToDo)

 * The see the solution for the last part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/LiftingState)

-* To see the answers for the questions - click [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)

 ### Thursday